 After careful and conscientious consideration of the entire record, the Board found the evidence submitted was insufficient to establish the existence of probable material error or injustice.
-The Board in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your desire to upgrade your characterization of service.
-However, the Board concluded that this factor was not sufficient to warrant upgrading your characterization of service given you did not have the required marks to receive an honorable discharge.
-In this regard, the Board noted that character of service is based, in part, on conduct and overall trait averages which are computed from marks assigned during periodic evaluations.
-Your conduct average was 2.8.
-An average of 3.0 in conduct was required at the time of your separation for a fully honorable characterization of service.
+The Board, in its review of your record, and application with supporting documentation, carefully weighed all potentially mitigating factors, such as your desire to upgrade your character of service and rationale for your misconduct.
+The Board concluded these factors were not sufficient to warrant relief in your case, because no error or injustice was identified in its review of your record.
 Accordingly, your application has been denied.